How to care for Porcellio hoffmannseggi (The Titan Isopod)

 Look for the much longer “tails” (technical name, “uropods”) on the males.

-On a whole, provided you have a healthy and stable culture, breeding tends to be quick and easy with average-sized broods.
+On the whole, provided you have a healthy and stable culture, breeding tends to be quick and easy with average-sized broods.

 The territorial nature of the females tends to come out in the first few months as they protect their young, though.
 So, breeding Porcellio hoffmannseggi may open up another can of worms in that department.